 The TLE had a single-cutaway Tele-style body of mahogany with a flat maple top, which could be figured.
 The maple neck was glued in, with a six-in-line head, two-octave rosewood fingerboard (243/4″ scale) and dot inlays.
 Electronics included three Slammer single-coils in a Strat-style configuration with a five-way select, and volume and tone control.
 The TLE had a fixed Sustain Block bridge.

 The TLE Custom had the same shape but featured a bound figured maple top over mahogany, glued-in maple neck and a backward-angled six-in-line headstock.
 The Custom also had a two-octave fingerboard, but now of ebony with boomerang inlays.
 Pickups on the Custom were either Slammer or OBL in a superstrat layout with bridge humbucker and two single-coils.
 The Custom was catalogued with a double-locking Floyd Rose vibrato system, though some are found with Sustain Block bridges.
 At least one TLE Custom has been seen with a slightly thicker maple top that was unbound and contoured.
-This was probably a custom-order and was never a production model, according to Dantzig.
+According to Dantzig, this was probably a custom-order, never a production model.
 Both lasted until ’92.

 We’ll continue the saga next month, moving into the late ’80s, and some big changes.
 Special thanks need to go to Andrew Large, Steve Mathes, and Peter Fung.
 Also, thanks to Dantzig for helping paint the “big picture” and fill in a lot of details.